Number: AP 5.01

 Nicolet Credit Card Usage

 - College credit cards will be issued to College staff as deemed necessary by the President.
 Credit cards will be issued in the names of both the College and the employee or department.
-Distribution and use of all credit cards shall be reviewed on an annual basis by the Chief Financial Officer or at such other times as deemed appropriate for administrative reasons (e.g., when a staff member leaves the College).
+Distribution and use of all credit cards shall be reviewed on an annual basis by the Vice President for Finance and Administration or at such other times as deemed appropriate for administrative reasons (e.g., when a staff member leaves the College).

 - All expenditures involving the use of College credit cards are the responsibility of the individual authorized to use the credit card.
 College credit cards may only be used for authorized business-related expenditures; therefore, personal expenses must not be charged on College credit cards.
-All credit card purchases/charges will be reviewed monthly by the Chief Financial Officer for appropriateness and adherence to policy.
+All credit card purchases/charges will be reviewed monthly by the Vice President for Finance and Administration for appropriateness and adherence to policy.

 - Detailed credit card receipts must be submitted to the Business Office within ten (10) days of expenditure.